1) Deshaun Watson will be the No. 1 rookie QB in 2017

 As the raw prospect he is now, Mahomes would be much better suited to becoming a back-up and sitting behind a veteran while he develops.
 This model allowed Aaron Rodgers to sit and observe Brett Favre in Green Bay while fixing his own mechanical issues.
 However, it is very believable that if Mahomes was forced into the starting line-up due to an injury that he could have surprising success.
 His knack for making ‘wow’, big threat plays could very easily steer a team to a small string of victories however if placed in the spotlight for too long it is easy to see defenses figuring out ways to stop Mahomes.
 If this was to happen it may be worth taking a shot on Mahomes in your line-up for a few weeks.
 There is no reward without risk.

-Thank you for reading, follow Will on twitter @willpendosports
+Follow Will on twitter @willpendosports

 Editor's note: Our bullet point articles are written to better explain our weekly rankings, which you can find here.